 A spinning rod of 8-9ft is perfect with a casting weight of 15-50 g gives a good variation for the selection of lures to cover the main fishing hot spots associated with fishing in the summer.

 Spinning reels are just as important and choosing the right one keeps everything balanced correctly.
+For the advanced lure casting angler using a good baitcasting reel loaded with braid is the best combination.

 Choosing a big heavy reel with huge line capacity is totally unnecessary.